 Students must complete each of these steps at least one semester before starting their Honors Capstone, although students are encouraged to begin making plans as early as possible to ensure the proper support and resources are available.

-Generate ideas for an Honors Capstone Project relevant to your major course of study.
-Research whether or not your major has a capstone requirement.
+\rightarrow Generate ideas for an Honors Capstone Project relevant to your major course of study.

+→ Research whether or not your major has a capstone requirement.
 The capstone might count as your Honors Capstone.
-One notable exception is the Business Capstone (BIZ400) that is part of the Common Body of Knowledge core curriculum in the John Cook School of Business.
-Discuss your Honors Capstone ideas with a faculty member in your major area and confirm whether this individual will serve as your project sponsor.
-Meet with your Honors Academic Advisor to discuss the project.
-Complete the Honors Capstone proposal, including the form, project description, and faculty sponsor signature.
-Submit the Honors Capstone proposal to the Honors Program by November 15 for spring projects and April 15 for fall projects.
-Enroll in HR4960: Honors Capstone (3 Honors credits; 0 SLU credits).
+One notable exception is the Business Capstone (BIZ4000) that is part of the Common Body of Knowledge core curriculum in the John Cook School of Business.

+→ Discuss your Honors Capstone ideas with a faculty member in your major area and confirm whether this individual will serve as your project sponsor.

+\rightarrow Meet with your Honors Academic Advisor to discuss the project.

+→ Complete the Honors Capstone proposal, including the form, project description, and faculty sponsor signature.

+→ Submit the Honors Capstone proposal to the Honors Program by December 1 for projects beginning in the spring semester and May 1 for fall projects.

+→ Enroll in HR4960: Honors Capstone.